Ground-mounted solar panels

 Ground-mounted solar systems are often the best choice.

-The rooftop solar panel is the most popular choice for homeowners.
-However, solar panels that are mounted on the ground are also an alternative.
+Solar panels that are mounted on roofs have become the most popular choice for homeowners.
+However, ground-mounted solar panels are also an option.

 All ground-mounted solar panels systems are not created equal